-Online Scholarship Application Process for Competitive Scholarship Opportunities
+Online Scholarship Application Process for Additional Scholarship Opportunities

-By submitting ONE online scholarship application, undergraduate and graduate students (first-year, continuing, and transfer) can apply for multiple donor-based scholarships funded through the Wright State University Foundation and also scholarships funded by the University.
-For more details on possible scholarship opportunities, use the scholarship search to see what you may qualify for.
-(There may be other department/division scholarship options not yet associated with this application, so check with the chair or program director in your department for any other options.)
+By submitting the Wright State online scholarship application, both undergraduate and graduate students can apply for multiple donor-based scholarships funded through the Wright State University Foundation and Wright State.
+For more details on possible scholarship opportunities, use the scholarship search.
+There may be other department/division scholarships not associated with this application, so check with the chair or program director in your department for other options.